 Finally, think about your future care needs and do the research on long-term requirements.

-Happy and successful marriages are a work in progress, so try to make an effort every day while working towards your financial goals.
+Happy and successful marriages are a work in progress, so try to make an effort every day while working toward your financial goals.